'Gift of Life': Gavaskar recalls how Sobers helped him "keep place in side" | Sports-Games

-Indian cricket is celebrating 50 years of his iconic Test debut and Sunil Gavaskar on Wednesday said he wouldn't have lasted this long had it not been for a couple of ''lives'' given by none other than the great Sir Garfield Sobers.
+As Indian cricket celebrates 50 years of his iconic Test debut, Sunil Gavaskar Wednesday said he wouldn't have lasted this long had it not been for a couple of ''lives'' given by none other than the great Sir Garfield Sobers.

 Gavaskar was speaking at a 'Gift of Life' ceremony after 'Rotary Club of Bombay Airport', led by Nitin Mehta, facilitated congenital heart surgeries of around 150 children at the 'Shri Sathya Sai Sanjeevani Hospital'.